 Octahedron is a clever spin on the classic platforming genre that introduces the ‘place your platform’ approach to level progression.
 Intelligent puzzle design, striking visuals and a soundtrack straight out of late 90s raves make for one of the most interesting titles I’ve experienced so far this year, even if it is occasionally marred by difficult and frustrating puzzle design.

-OCTAHEDRON (Reviewed on Steam)
+OCTAHEDRON (Reviewed on Windows)